Melvene D. Hardee Dissertation of the Year

 Submitted documents for the Hardee Dissertation of the Year Award must follow these formatting requirements to be considered:

-- No identifying references, such as college or town names, should appear in the abstract.
+- No identifying references, such as college or town names, should appear in the executive summary.

 - A brief bibliography, not to exceed 2 pages.

-- The body of the abstract must not exceed 10 pages and should be divided into four sections:
+- The body of the executive summary must not exceed 10 pages and should be divided into four sections:

 - Research rationale and brief literature review;